 - Shareholder lawsuits.
 On behalf of the Securities and Exchange Commission, which had reached a settlement with Houston American Energy Corp.
 (HUSA), evaluated the materiality of several alleged misrepresentations that HUSA made in its public filings regarding its Colombian oil wells.

 - ERISA.
 Retained by a client who filed a claim against an insurance company alleging an ERISA violation involving guaranteed investment contract investments in retirement plans.

 - Securities class action.
 Ilan Guedj was retained by plaintiff in a securities class action alleging inadequate risk and long-term viability disclosure of mutual funds.

 Spoofing is a type of manipulative trading behavior prohibited by law.
 It has been the subject of increased attention by federal regulators.
 Principal Ilan Guedj and Senior Economist An Wang examine recent developments in litigation and the challenges in identifying spoofing activities.

 Startups and projects are raising more and more money through initial coin offerings.
 At the beginning of 2018, the aggregate market capitalization of cryptocurrencies hit an all-time high of more than $800 billion; and despite the recent decline in value, some foresee this market hitting $1 trillion by year’s end.
 The increasing popularity of cryptocurrencies has fostered much legal debate, and many enforcement actions have been taken in recent months.
-Manager Simona Mola and Senior Economist An Wang contribute to the debate in their article by offering an economic perspective on cryptocurrencies—in particular, what drives the value of a cryptocurrency.
+Senior Economist An Wang and Simona Mola contribute to the debate in their article by offering an economic perspective on cryptocurrencies—in particular, what drives the value of a cryptocurrency.
 From an economic standpoint not all cryptocurrencies are created equal, however, and understanding their differences has crucial implications on their valuation.